yetanalytics/project-persephone/doc/cli.md

 ```
 and it will output the same result, as the Statement will still match against the `calibration.jsonld` Profile, even though it will fail validation against all Templates in the `catch.json` profile.

-To see an example of failed validation, set the `--all-valid` argument so that the Statement has to be valid against all Templates:
+To see an example of failed validation, set the `--all-valid` flag so that the Statement has to be valid against all Templates:
 ```
 % ./bin/validate.sh \
   --profile sample_profiles/calibration.jsonld \